Eusebius of Esztergom: Early years

-Eusebius was born around the year 1200 in Esztergom, Esztergom County, Hungary.
+Eusebius was born around the year 1200 in Esztergom, Hungary.
 According to Gergely Gyöngyösi's book The life of the hermit brothers of I Saint Paul the Hermit (Vitae fratrum Eremitarum Ordinis Sancti Pauli Primi Eremitae, 1496) Eusebius came from a well-known Hungarian family.
-Cécile Tormay states that Eusebius was a relative of the royal family of the Hungarian Kingdom.
+Cécile Tormay states that Eusebius was a relative of the royal family of Arpads.
 It can be found in other sources that he was the son of the granger of the royal court.

 As a child, Eusebius had shown his deep religious faith and an ability to learn.
 He spent a lot of time in prayer and contemplation.
 He studied in the Seminar of Esztergom to become a priest.
-Later, he was named canon in Esztergom County, and distributed his prebend among the poor.
+Later, he was named a cathedral canon at Esztergom, and distributed his prebend among the poor.
 In his spare time he wrote books.
 Even the names of these books did not survive.
 But according to Gyöngyösi these works were written on canon law.

 At that time Eusebius was often visited by hermits from the Pilis Mountains who sold him wattled baskets in exchange for bread.
 Eusebius also visited them personally several times.
 The life of these hermits aroused his interest and he desired to become a hermit, but his plans were delayed by the Mongol invasion of Europe.
 He remained at his post, helping to rebuild the country.

 Hermit

 In 1246, Eusebius received permission from his bishop, Stephen I Báncsa to become a hermit.
 He settled in a cave north of Pilisszántó and placed a large wooden cross in front of the entrance of his cave where he prayed and meditated.
+At that time there were several hermit communities in Hungary who lived disorganized away from society.

 One night during prayer Eusebius saw in the whole Pilis Mountains, deep in the forest, many tiny flames which moved towards him and they joined near his cross forming a huge flame.
 From the cross he heard the words: "“Eusebius, summon all the hermits and found a monastic community.
 The love present in each will be the bond that will unite you and enable each to give loving service.”
 Eusebius founded the first Hungarian order in 1250 which later became the Order of Saint Paul the First Hermit.
-He and his companion hermits erected their first monastery in honor of the Saint Cross next to the cave.
+He and his companion hermits erected their first monastery, Holy Cross, in honor of the cross next to the cave.

-At that time there were several hermit communities in Hungary who lived disorganized away from society.
 Eusebius became their priest, and as a well-educated, canon law expert became their leader.

 Eusebius then started to travel around the country to find other hermit communities.
 His first route led him to the hermits of Jakab-hegy, Baranya County who since 1225 lived according to the Regula of Bartholomew le Gros, the Bishop of Pécs.
 The two monasteries united and the hermits chose Eusebius as the head of the order.
 Paul of Thebes became their patron.
 They called themselves the Brothers of I Saint Paul the Hermit.
 Their other name was the Brothers of the Saint Cross from the name of their first monastery.